mako-framework/docs/02_routing_and_controllers/01_routing.md

 });
 ```

-By default parameters match any character except for slashes (`/`); however, you can make sure parameters match custom patterns using the `patterns` method.
+Parameters will match any character except for slashes (`/`); however, you can make sure parameters match custom patterns using the `patterns` method.

 ```
 $routes->get('/articles/{id}', function($id)